ottotsuma/Melvor-Classes-Species/README.md

 ### Upgrade

-Upgrading a mastered shouts teacher unlocks a 5th modifier, to do so, you require an Essence of Thuum.
+Upgrading a mastered shouts teacher unlocks a 5th modifier, to do so, you require an Essence of Classes.

-Essence of Thuum
+Essence of Classes
-Upgrade from Sheet Thuum
+Upgrade from Sheet Classes
-1,000,000GP + 50 Sheet Thuum
+1,000,000GP + 50 Sheet Classes
 Unlocks a 5th modifier on mastered shout teacher when upgraded.

 ![Upgrade](images/upgrade.png)